 The existing heritage buildings are proposed to occupy the majority of frontage along Murray Street.
 As such, their relationship to the public realm will remain largely unchanged.
 The two-storey building to the east will remain residential, and the existing entrances will remain as the primary entrance for these units.
-The one-and-a-half storey existing workers' cottage style building will also remain as a residential use.
-The buildings will be joined together with a lobby that includes a front entrance accommodating an amenity space and stairwell access and includes floor to ceiling windows that provides natural light and a welcoming entry point to the building.
+These existing buildings will retain their residential uses.
+The buildings will be joined together with a lobby that includes a front entrance accommodating an amenity space and stairwell access, designed with floor-to-ceiling windows that will provide natural light and a welcoming entry point to the building.